Manuteaa/dbd_autoSkillCheck/README.md

 A big thanks to [hemlock12](https://github.com/hemlock12) for the data collection help !

 The project was made and is maintained by me ([Manuteaa](https://github.com/Manuteaa)).
-If you like it, and want to tell it you can simply star this project !
-You want to say a thank-you ?
-Discuss new project(s) collaboration (for example for the killer side) ?
-Contact me on discord: manuteaa
+If you enjoy this project, consider giving it a ⭐!
+Starring the repository helps others discover it, and shows support for the work put into it.
+Your stars motivate me to add new features and address any bugs.

 An issue ?
-Questions ?
-Suggestions ?
-Just open a new issue
+Question ?
+Suggestion ?
+Just open a new issue.
+You can also join the discord server: https://discord.gg/bkfJE2Ha